Frequently Asked Questions

 How do I know if I need a new roof?

 Older roofing shingles and wood shakes typically have a 15- to 30-year lifespan depending on the shingles’ quality, the location and tree cover of your home, and how well the roof was installed originally.
 Direct sunlight, weather/wind, and poor roof deck ventilation also play a factor.
-Even though the GAF and Owens Corning shingles we use today have lifetime warranties, they didn’t a decade ago.
+Even though the GAF and CertainTeed shingles we use today have lifetime warranties, they didn’t a decade ago.
 We tell our customers that 12 years is a good rule of thumb to go by.
 At that point, check for these warning signs:

 • Curling shingles